Soyuz Trio Blasts off to Station for 11-Day Stay

-Category: Space Hits: 6The Soyuz MS-20 crew ship blasts off on time from the Baikonur Cosmodrome in Kazakhstan toward the space station.
+Category: Space Hits: 7The Soyuz MS-20 crew ship blasts off on time from the Baikonur Cosmodrome in Kazakhstan toward the space station.
 Credit: Roscosmos

 Roscosmos cosmonaut Alexander Misurkin and spaceflight participants Yusaku Maezawa and Yozo Hirano are safely in orbit on the Soyuz MS-20 spacecraft after launching at 2:38 a.m.
 EST from the Baikonur Cosmodrome in Kazakhstan (12:38 p.m.
 Baikonur time).